Es7evam/Git-pocket-guide/branches/README.md

 :-------------------- | -----------------------
-git branch nameOfBranch     | Create new branch with name . git checkout nameOfBranch	| Set the current working branch as this one. git push origin nameOfBranch| Pushes the branch to github. git branch 					| List all branches. * in the current one.
+git branch nameOfBranch     | Create new branch with name . git checkout nameOfBranch	| Set the current working branch as this one. git push origin nameOfBranch| Pushes the branch to remote repo. git branch 					| List all branches. * in the current one. git push --all 				| Pushes all the branches to remote repo.

 ### Merging branches